relientm96/capstone2020/LSTM-jupyter/README.md

 3. i have placed the real dataset in the local c-drive in the VM as the files are too large for github;
 4. check Folder: "LSTM-dataset"; path = "C:\CAPSTONE\capstone2020\LSTM-dataset"
 5. then in the notebook; second Cell: "Preparing dataset", change the "DATASET_PATH" to the location where the txt documents reside in your local workspace;
-6. then you could play around the model in jupyter notebook;
+6. then you could play around the model in jupyter notebook (make sure the kernel starts at a clean state);

 ## remark 02
 0. i have attached the expected output when the whole kernel (notebook) is run;